 You can sometimes buy tickets from the visitor center at Shuishe, the main tourist village on Sun Moon Lake where the bus departs from, but sometimes it seems you just pay when you board.
-The fare was NT$328 last time I went, but it had been a while.
+The fare is currently listed as NT$328.

 Getting from Kaohsiung to Alishan

 It only take 30 minutes from Zuoying (Kaohsiung) HSR station, located north of the city center and accessible by KMRT, to Chiayi HSR station, with trains starting as early as 5:50 AM (NT$410).
 Regular trains take 80-140 minutes (NT$158-245).

 This makes it easier to travel from Kaohsiung to Alishan on the same day than from Taipei to Alishan.

 You can also do a day trip to from Tainan or Kaohsiung to Alishan on this private tour.

 You couldn’t really get further from Alishan by public transportation, but I include this because Taroko Gorge in Hualien and Alishan are the two most famous scenic attractions in Tawan, and many visitors choose these two places as the only attractions they visit outside of Taipei.

 If you get the regular train, it’s going to take you nearly seven hours from Hualien to Chiayi, and that’s not counting the bus or train/bus up to Alishan.

 Therefore, if you really need to get from Hualien to Alishan, then I would suggest taking the train from Hualien to Taipei first, then transferring to the HSR for Taipei to Chiayi.